uqzhichen/uqzhichen.github.io/_pages/about.md

 ---
 Zhi Chen is a currently a PhD Candidate in School of ITEE, The University of Queensland, supervised by [Prof. Helen Huang](http://staff.itee.uq.edu.au/huang/).
 He also received his Master degree from the University of Queensland.

-His research interests mainly include zero-shot learning, image generation, image captioning, computer vision & deep learning.
+His research interests mainly include zero-shot learning, image generation, medical data analysis, computer vision & deep learning.